 At this point, it seems the bishop begins to panic, crying out to God, nature, whomever there is to cry out to, asking why he is destined to lay in the stone which will “crumble” in a “clammy” confined tomb in which his very own corpse will begin to deteriorate.
 The bishop can imagine people leaving him there in his tomb, and he can no longer delight in the “lapis” of the world, nor in any other beauty the earth has to offer.
 He can imagine his predecessor, Gandolf, laying in the tomb that the bishop had intended for himself.
 He imagines that Gandolf, in his tomb, will envy the bishop for the tomb he has made for himself.
 This is revealed in the last two lines of The Bishop Orders his Tomb, in which the bishop says,

 As still he envied me, so fair she [the bishop’s tomb] was!

-The entirety of this poem is the laments of a dying church leader who does not actually believe in what he has been teaching his whole life.
+The entirety of The Bishop Orders his Tomb is the laments of a dying church leader who does not actually believe in what he has been teaching his whole life.
 This is implied by his deep concern with the materialistic beauty of his tomb and his request to be buried with precious stones.
 His mentioning of pagan gods along with Jesus and Moses reveal his attempt to “cover his bases” but also show that he has no real faith in what he has claimed to believe for his whole life.
 He does not talk about meeting his savior or life after death in paradise, but is rather concerned with the material aspect of his tomb, his memory on earth, and the comfort of his dead body.
-This poem is ironic in nature as this religious leader dies with no assurance of comfort in death or life after death, but rather with a feeling of utter meaninglessness and a strong desire to create an extravagant piece of art out of his tomb in order to be remembered.
+The Bishop Orders his Tomb is ironic in nature as this religious leader dies with no assurance of comfort in death or life after death, but rather with a feeling of utter meaninglessness and a strong desire to create an extravagant piece of art out of his tomb in order to be remembered.